lmparppei/Beat/README.md

 **Note:** This repository follows my development, so it DOES NOT match the latest release version.
 I still can't use branches.
 Dread lightly, dear friend!

 Use the `Beat` workspace.
-When building for development, I suggest using the *Beat App Store* target.
-You will need multiple Beat frameworks built, but no external libraries or frameworks are be needed.
-If you want to build the ad hoc target (which is currently not maintained) you will need the latest Sparkle package.
+When building for macOS development, I suggest using the *Beat App Store* target.
+You will need multiple Beat frameworks built, but the main macOS target doesn't have any external dependencies.

 ## FAQ